GSA/digitalgov.gov/content/post/2016-10-21-gao-to-congress-federal-agencies-are-making-a-difference-through-open-innovation.md

 categories:
   - Challenges
   - Communities
-  - 'Crowdsourcing &amp; Citizen Science'
+  - 'Crowdsourcing and Citizen Science'
   - Managing Digital
-  - 'Strategy &amp; Policy'
+  - 'Strategy and Policy'
-tags:
+tag:
   - challenges and prize competitions
   - Challenges and Prizes Community of Practice
   - citizen science